The language of flowers

 For a bereavement: Campanulas – 'thinking of you'; borage for courage, and cypress for sorrow.

-Please ask the staff in our Everton Garden Centre for more information.
+Please ask our friendly staff for more information.